 For a practical example see Monitoring ephemeral nodes.

-appear in the slave's
+errors will appear in the child's

-master will write the following in its
+the parent will write the following in its

 In this example,